oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_InvalidContexts/README.md

    [opencl:gpu][opencl:2] Intel(R) OpenCL Graphics, Intel(R) Data Center GPU Max 1550 OpenCL 3.0 NEO  [25.18.33578]
    [opencl:cpu][opencl:3] Intel(R) OpenCL, Intel(R) Xeon(R) Platinum 8360Y CPU @ 2.40GHz OpenCL 3.0 (Build 0) [2023.16.7.0.21_160000]
    ```
-   > **Note:** If you have only one `[level_zero:gpu]` device listed, or the order is different from the above, the the main example below may not work.
+   > **Note:** If you have only one `[level_zero:gpu]` device listed, or the order is different from the above, the main example below may not work.
 Try to follow through anyway, and then try the bonus sample at the end of this document, which should work no matter what system configuration.

 3. SYCL applications use the Level Zero runtime by default with an Intel GPU.
 But what happens if you use OpenCL™ runtime to run `1_matrix_mul_invalid_contexts` on the GPU?